simonetimi/next-gdr/README.md

 - [x] Make database table for weather
 - [x] Set up cron jobs once a day for weather (and future cron jobs )
 - [ ] Properly manage arriving to a location that is hidden (redirect to game)
+- [ ] Game documentation (Wiki-like system, admins can add or modify pages)

 ### TODO